 - High blood pressure.
 The risk of a stroke begins to increase at blood pressure readings higher than 140/90 millimeters of mercury (mm Hg).
-Your doctor will help you decide on a target blood pressure based on your age, whether you have diabetes and other factors.
+Your health care provider will help you decide on a target blood pressure based on your age, whether you have diabetes and other factors.

 - Cardiovascular disease.
-This includes heart failure, a heart defect, a heart infection or an abnormal heart rhythm.
+This includes heart failure, a heart defect, a heart infection or a heart rhythm that isn't typical.

 - Carotid artery disease.
-The blood vessels in your neck that lead to your brain become clogged.
+In this condition, the blood vessels in the neck that lead to the brain become clogged.

 - Peripheral artery disease (PAD).
-The blood vessels that carry blood to your arms and legs become clogged.
+PAD causes the blood vessels that carry blood to the arms and legs to become clogged.

 - Diabetes.
 Diabetes increases the severity of atherosclerosis — narrowing of the arteries due to accumulation of fatty deposits — and the speed with which it develops.

 - High levels of homocysteine.
-Elevated levels of this amino acid in your blood can cause your arteries to thicken and scar, which makes them more susceptible to clots.
+Elevated levels of this amino acid in the blood can cause the arteries to thicken and scar, which makes them more susceptible to clots.

 - Excess weight.
 Obesity, especially carrying extra weight in the abdominal area, increases stroke risk in both men and women.

 - COVID-19.
 There is evidence that SARS-CoV-2, the virus that causes COVID-19, may raise the risk of stroke.